Redundancy Maximization as a Principle of Associative Memory Learning in Hopfield Networks: Results

 \subsection{Mutual Information Goals}

 Besides optimizing redundancy or other PID-based goal functions directly, the infomorphic approach also allows us to compare the former to goal functions based on classical information theory alone.
-To this end, we consider two candidate goal functions (\autoref{fig:classical}\textbf{A}): (i) the mutual information between the target inputs and the neuron's output $I(Y:T)$ and (ii) the co-information, $I(Y: R : T)$, which is sometimes used as a classical measure of the tradeoff between redundancy and synergy~\cite{kay2011coherent}.
+To this end, we consider two main candidate goal functions (\autoref{fig:classical}\textbf{A}), with two further variants discussed below: (i) the mutual information between the target inputs and the neuron's output $I(Y:T)$ and (ii) the co-information, $I(Y: R : T)$, which is sometimes used as a classical measure of the tradeoff between redundancy and synergy~\cite{kay2011coherent}.
+Co-information is formally defined as

 As before, we first evaluate the capacity of the networks trained with the two classical goal functions (\autoref{fig:classical}\textbf{B}).
-While maximizing co-information fails to store any patterns, maximizing mutual information achieves very similar performance to maximizing redundancy and reaches a memory capacity of $\alpha_{\mathrm{c}} = 1.62 \ [1.61, 1.64]$.
+While maximizing co-information fails to store any patterns, maximizing target mutual information $I(Y:T)$ achieves very similar performance to maximizing redundancy and reaches a memory capacity of $\alpha_{\mathrm{c}} = 1.62 \ [1.61, 1.64]$.
+In addition, the joint mutual information $I(Y:T,R)$ reaches a capacity of $\alpha_{\mathrm{c}} = 0.85 \ [0.84,0.86]$, while the recurrent mutual information $I(Y:R)$ fails to learn any patterns.

 The high performance of the mutual information optimization can be understood by looking at the PID profile shown in \autoref{fig:classical}: The mutual information $I(Y:T)$ can be decomposed into $\Pi_{\red}$ and $\Pi_{\unq,T}$, i.e., into a redundant and a unique contribution.
 Below the maximum capacity $\alpha_\mathrm{c}$, the mutual information is maximized only by maximizing the redundant information $\Pi_{\red}$ between the two inputs, explaining the similar performance to optimizing this redundancy alone.
 Above that point, the mutual information remains high, but redundancy decreases, matched by an increase in unique information of the target input $\Pi_{\unq,T}$.
 The corresponding decrease in accuracy suggests that the mutual information goal works only as long as it results in a maximization of redundancy, further suggesting redundancy as the underlying principle of Hopfield memory function.
 The effect of varying the unique contribution $\gamma_{\unq,T}$ in the goal function $G = \gamma_{\unq,T} \Pi_{\unq,T} + \Pi_{\red}$ indicates that additional maximization of target unique information hardly impacts the memory capacity while negative values lead to a decrease in performance (see \autoref{fig:classical}\textbf{D}).